 The Parish of Ludgershall in Buckinghamshire has 157 households with a population of 409 (2011 Census) and is served by a Council of seven elected members and a part-time Clerk who is responsible for financial and administrative affairs.
-The Parish is one of 112 parishes which are part of the Aylesbury Vale District Council area, which in turn is one of four district councils for Buckinghamshire.
+The Parish is one of 112 parishes which are part of the Aylesbury Vale Area, of Buckinghamshire Council.

 Casual Vacancy for a Councillor